 Increase Your Flea-Fighting Power

-Some flea collars are not as popular as they used to be as standalone methods of flea and tick treatment because they focus the treatment around the head and neck.
+Some flea collars are not as popular as standalone methods of flea and tick treatment because they focus the treatment around the head and neck.
 Some pet owners worry that fleas will bite their dog or cat before they reach the flea collar “kill-zone.”
-In recent studies, both oral and spot-on treatments are proving more effective in overall flea prevention.
+In recent studies, both oral treatments, like Sentinel Flavor Tabs, and spot-on treatments are proving more effective in overall flea prevention.
 However, a lot of pet owners have found adding a flea collar to their pet’s current prevention routine at the height of flea and tick season can increase results and effectiveness.
 Plus, newer flea collars that last longer, like the 8-month Seresto, are designed to more fully circulate the active ingredients over your pet's skin.
 If you live in a hot, humid, or densely wooded region, adding a flea collar could be especially beneficial in warding off infestations.

 For basic prevention (especially in off-seasons), flea collars are a simple, safe and hassle-free form of treatment.
 They are long lasting, easy to use, and can be found at grocery stores, pet stores, or your veterinarian's office.
 Pick one up today!